Path Signatures Enable Model-Free Mapping of RNA Modifications: Methods

 \subsection{Acknowledgements}

 This work was supported by the UK Engineering and Physical Sciences Research Council (EPSRC) [EP/S026347/1 to M.L., P.A., T.L., and T.C.]; The Alan Turing Institute under the EPSRC grant [EP/N510129/1 to M.L., P.A., T.L., and T.C.]; the Data Centric Engineering Programme under the Lloyd’s Register Foundation grant [G0095 to T.L.]); the Defence and Security Programme funded by the UK Government and the Office for National Statistics \& The Alan Turing Institute [strategic partnership to T.L.]; the Hong Kong Innovation and Technology Commission [InnoHK Project CIMDA to T.L.]; The Royal Society International Exchanges grant "SigMod" [IES/R2/232269 to J.B., A.P., F.N.P. and S.d.G.]; the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) [RTG2727–445549683 to V.G.; SVB TRR319–RMaP to S.d.G. and V.G.; TRR319-RMaP-439669440 A05 to A.R. and A04 to F.N.P.].
 We thank all members of the collaborating teams at the University of Oxford, Imperial College London, the German Cancer Research Center (DKFZ), and the University of Warwick for their support and discussions throughout the development of this work.
-We are particularly grateful to Valerie Griesche for technical support during IVT preparation.
 The authors acknowledge the administrative and computational support provided by the Mathematical Institute at Oxford and the Department of Mathematics at Imperial College London.